 According to the latest estimates, there are fewer than 100 Amur Leopards left in the wild, making them the rarest big cats in the world.
 Here are some fascinating facts about these magnificent creatures:

 Despite being extremely rare, Amur Leopards are easily identifiable by their fur.
-Endowed with widely spaced rosettes, and changing color and thickness with the seasons, their coats distinguish them from the rest of the world’s leopards.
+Endowed with widely spaced rosettes, and changing colour and thickness with the seasons, their coats distinguish them from the rest of the world’s leopards.